hecko-yes/hecko.my.to/fursonae/index.md

 ideation started 2022-10-11, most recent update 2023-02-10

-made of synthetic marshmallow again (no bones or anything), though i'll allow a bit of fuzz (makes more sense on the dark bits but the neon ones are allowed too) the model turned out 7'3" (220 cm) in internal units and tbh that sounds about right the sparkly neon regions (fully variable rgb btw) are supposed to be translucent regions of the body showing the creature's insides (100% neon goop) tail can be rolled and unrolled to any size (∈ ℝ) through toon logic; ears don't have that but could probably be rolled into spirals for convenience (like hair rolls) or you can just make them smaller tbh
+made of synthetic marshmallow again (no bones or anything), though i'll allow a bit of fuzz (makes more sense on the dark bits but the neon ones are allowed too) only somewhat modeled after real specieses, e.g. the hooves are explicitly not realistic because i dislike that bump they have in e.g. mlp the model turned out 7'3" (220 cm) in internal units and tbh that sounds about right

+the sparkly neon regions (fully variable rgb btw) are supposed to be translucent regions of the body showing the creature's insides (100% neon goop) tail can be rolled and unrolled to any size (∈ ℝ) through toon logic; ears don't have that but could probably be rolled into spirals for convenience (like hair rolls) or you can just make them smaller tbh